 Enforce the taking of proper breaks, so that employees have adequate time to recharge their mental batteries.
 Offer independent counselling services for employees to call upon in times of need.

-Promote positive behaviors and affirm the organization’s commitment to workplace health and wellbeing through custom corporate wallpapers which staff see throughout the day.
+Promote positive behaviors and affirm the organization’s commitment to workplace health and wellbeing through custom wallpapers which staff see throughout the day.

 2. Food for thought